DevExpress-Examples/how-to-customize-pdf-viewer-bar-manager/Readme.md

-# How to: Customize the Integrated Bar command UI
+# How to: Customize the PDF Viewer's Integrated Bar command UI

 This code sample project shows how to customize the integrated Bar command UI of the PDF Viewer.